modin-project/modin/docs/developer/using_pandas_on_dask.rst

 ingested from the API layer in a specific way to this format.
 Thus, there is no need to care of choosing it but you can explicitly specify it anyway as shown below.

 One of the execution engines that Modin uses is Dask.
-To enable this engine you should set the following environment variables:
+To enable the pandas on Dask execution you should set the following environment variables:

 .. code-block:: bash